Shopify/handy/README.md

 If you've never built and installed a Unity project on a Meta Quest headset, start by reading the [beginner's guide](https://github.com/Shopify/handy/blob/main/BEGINNERS_GUIDE.md).
 It will walk you through everything you need to do!

-We wrote it with the hope that people that don't have a technical background can run this project too.
+We wrote it so that people that don't have a technical background can run this project too.

 ## Workflows

 We developed two workflows for this project.
-The `Optimized Workflow` is the fastest.
-It requires an internet connection so that the `Handy` app can send mocap recordings from the headset to the Unity editor to automatically generate Alembic files.
+The `Optimized Workflow` is fast, but it requires an internet connection so that the `Handy` app can send mocap recordings from the headset to the Unity editor to automatically generate Alembic files.
 The `Manual Workflow` is slow, but it doesn't require an internet connection.

 ### Optimized Workflow